DorkOS

 Support

-1. Check the developer console for detailed error messages
+1. Check the developer console for error details

-2. Look for existing issues in the GitHub repository
+2. Search existing issues in the GitHub repository

 Next Steps